Office of Recruitment and Admissions

 How to Submit Evidence of Vaccination or an Affidavit to Decline Vaccination

-All documents pertaining to compliance with the bacterial meningitis vaccination policy should be mailed, faxed, emailed, or hand-delivered to Texas A&M University-Corpus Christi Office of Admissions.
-Applicants who wish to fax their documentation are asked to use the Office of Admissions Fax Cover Sheet.
+All documents pertaining to compliance with the bacterial meningitis vaccination policy should be mailed, faxed, emailed, or hand-delivered to Texas A&M University-Corpus Christi Office of Recruitment and Admissions.
+Applicants who wish to fax their documentation are asked to use the Office of Recruitment and Admissions Fax Cover Sheet.

 Phone: 361.825.2624 or 1.800.4.TAMUCC

-- Hand-Delivered: Student Services Center, Office of Admissions, Customer Service Kiosk
+- Hand-Delivered: Student Services Center, Office of Recruitment and Admissions, Customer Service Kiosk